starfederation/datastar/site/static/md/guide/datastar_expressions.md

 </div>
 ```

+Note that `data-*` attributes are evaluated in the order they appear in the DOM, so the `data-text` attributes must come _after_ the `data-signals-*` attributes in the example above.
+See the [attribute plugins reference](/reference/attribute_plugins) for more information.

 ### Security

 When using a [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP), `unsafe-eval` must be allowed for scripts, since Datastar evaluates expressions inline.